-Final Project

-Math 242 Spring 2023
+Final Project Math 242A • Spring 2024

 The final project is your opportunity to use computation to investigate a mathematical topic that we didn't study this semester.
+The goal of this project is to demonstrate a complete process involving reading mathematical ideas, performing computational exploration, collecting observations, and formulating conjectures.
 This will be a group project that will result in a computational notebook and a short presentation on the final exam day.
 Each group will consist of 2 to 4 students.

 The following list describes possible topics that serve as starting points for computational investigation.
-You may also come up with your own topic-if you do, talk with Prof. Wright about your topic idea.
+You may also come up with your own topic-if you do, talk with the professor about your topic idea.
 Your project must focus on one or more questions that can be answered (at least partially) by computation.

 - Polygonal Numbers: Richard Guy considers sums of polygonal numbers in this paper.
 Can you provide computational evidence that every positive integer is the sum of three triangular numbers?
 How about sums of squares?
 Or pentagonal numbers?
 The paper states some results of these types.
-Do your own investigation and see what patterns you discover and what conjectures you can make! - Simulated Annealing: Simulated annealing is a probabilistic technique that can approximate solutions to nonlinear optimization problems.
-Implement a simulated annealing algorithm and use it to solve problems such as the bin-packing problem or the traveling salesperson problem.
-Explore how various assumptions or parameter choices affect the solutions. - Happy Numbers: Start with a number N. Add up the squares of its digits.
+Do your own investigation and see what patterns you discover and what conjectures you can make! - Happy Numbers: Start with a number N. Add up the squares of its digits.
 Repeat.
 If you eventually reach 1, then N is a happy number.
-Investigate happy numbers.
-What patterns do you find?
+Happy numbers can be considered in different bases, and properties such as their density can be explored, as in this paper by Gilmer.
+What patterns do you find in happy numbers?
 What related questions and generalizations can you explore? - Mean-Median Map: Explore the mean-median map, as defined in this paper by Chamberland and Martelli.
 Do you find computational evidence that supports the conjectures in their paper?
 How could you generalize the mean-median map? - Unbounded Ducci Sequences: Investigate the sequences that arise from iterating Ducci's function and provide evidence for Theorem 1.1 in this paper by Chamberland.
 Then investigate other results from the paper and try to make your own conjectures.
 The paper ends with some open questions.
 Can you come up with your own questions as well? - Moessner's Theorem: Can you provide computational evidence in support of Moessner's Theorem and the related theorems in this paper by Kozen and Silva?
 Then come up with your own variant of Moessner's construction and look for numerical patterns.
 What do you observe?
 What questions and conjectures do you have? - Sums of Powers: Ho, Mellblom, and Frodyma establish some theorems about sums of powers of consecutive integers in this paper.
 Verify their results computationally and then generalize.
 For example, you might consider sums of powers of integers in an arithmetic sequence. - Monte Carlo Estimation: Monte Carlo simulations are probabilistic methods that can find approximate solutions to difficult problems.
 For example, Diniz, Lopes, Polpo, and Salasar use Monte Carlo simulation to solve the "sticker collector's problem."
 Implement their methods and explore how the number of total distinct stickers and the number of stickers per package affect the results.
 Then explore other generalizations.